axb052a/p5-flatify/README.md

 ### 1. User

 - Each user has a unique ID, username, email, and password hash.

+- Users have a one-to-many relationship with favorites, allowing them to mark multiple songs as favorites.

 - User authentication is handled securely with bcrypt.